fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 ### Accommodations and Extensions

-Some forms:

 - Extension Requests: This is to request extensions on deadlines for any assignments.
-Requests will be reviewed approximately every two business days.
+Requests will be reviewed approximately every 2-3 business days.
-  Note that approved lab extensions are rounded up to a week so you can attend your assigned section.
-Extensions will not be visible on Gradescope and PrairieLearn, but they will show up on grading reports.
+  Extensions will not be visible on Gradescope and but they will show up on grading reports.
-- Extenuating Circumstances: This form is for any circumstances that can't be resolved with extensions or lab section changes.
+- Extenuating Circumstances: Private message on Ed or email our facilitators for any circumstances that can't be resolved with extensions or lab section changes.
 Don't be afraid to reach out!
   We're here to help you succeed in our course.
-Extenuating Circumstances and Inclusion

-We recognize that our students come from varied backgrounds and have widely-varying experiences.
-If you encounter extenuating circumstances, please do not hesitate to let us know.
 The sooner we are made aware, the more options we have available to us to help.

 ## Inclusion